2017 Inviting Vines Garden Party and Tour with Special Breakfast with Mike Darcy

 Saturday May 27 10:00 am - 4:00 pm

-Please join us for our annual Inviting Vines Garden Tour with an additional limited-seating event to celebrate our tenth anniversary.
-This year’s tour showcases the Rogerson Clematis Garden and four varied and lovely gardens that were favorites on the Inviting Vines tours over the last ten years.
+Please join us for our Annual Inviting Vines Garden Tour with an additional event to celebrate our tenth anniversary.
+This year’s tour showcases the Rogerson Clematis Garden and four varying and lovely gardens that were on the garden tours over the last ten years.

 We’ve added a very special event to our garden tour this year: “Breakfast with Mike Darcy at the Garden”.
-Enjoy a continental breakfast at Luscher Farm with friends while Mike shares his history with Brewster Rogerson, his involvement with the Friends of the Rogerson Clematis Collection, the move of the clematis collection to Luscher Farm, and the development of the Garden over the last ten year.
+Enjoy a continental breakfast in the milking parlor of the barn at Luscher Farm with friends, while Mike shares his history with Brewster Rogerson, his involvement with the Friends of the Rogerson Clematis Collection, the move of the clematis to Luscher Farm, and the development of the Garden over the last ten years.
+There will be lots of friends to visit and gift baskets for fundraising.
 Seating for this event is limited.

 Deborah Meyers Garden